 HOWEVER, the Boulevard actually extends from the very southern part of Myrtle Beach to 82nd Avenue north.
-The best way to determine whether an address is in the respective section is look at the street address and MAKE SURE you note whether it includes "north" or "south" - or just an "N" or "S".
-If it's LOWER than 3rd Avenue South - it's basically "south Myrtle" (about half of the hotels/motels and some amusements along Ocean Boulevard are in this area).
-If the address is between 3rd Ave South and 29th Ave North, it's "downtown", or the middle "main boulevard", "strip", etc area (also many hotels/motels, plus The Boardwalk, many teen clubs, amusements, etc).
+The best way to determine whether an address is in the respective section is look at the street address and MAKE SURE you know whether or not it includes "north" or "south" - or just an "N" or "S".
+If it's LOWER than 3rd Avenue South - it's basically "south Myrtle" (about half of the hotels/motels and some amusements along Ocean Blvd are in this area).
+If the address is between 3rd Ave South and 29th Ave North, it's "downtown" or the middle "main boulevard", "strip", etc area (also many hotels/motels, plus The Boardwalk, many teen clubs, amusements, etc).
 The area north of 29th Ave North is mostly higher-end residential, with the exception of a number of very nice hotels and resorts - often discussed in this Forum - around the 5000 to 7500 block.

-In between the CITY of Myrtle Beach and the city of NORTH MYRTLE BEACH are some areas such as "Restaurant Row", "Windy Hill", "Briarcliff Acres" etc. North Myrtle Beach, like most every other municipality, ALSO has an Ocean Boulevard and a Route 17 that uses "North" and "South" as part of the address.
+In between the CITY of MYRTLE BEACH and the City of NORTH MYRTLE BEACH are some areas such as "Restaurant Row", "Windy Hill", "Briarcliff Acres" etc. North Myrtle Beach, like most every other municipality, ALSO has an Ocean Boulevard and a Route 17 that uses "North" and "South" as part of the address.
 THEREFORE, you may see an address that merely says "2026 Rt 17N" - but you have to take note of the "N" for North.
-It could be BYPASS OR BUSINESS RT 17, and sometimes doesn't specify WHICH municipality; you have to find out if it may be Surfside Beach or North Myrtle Beach - the difference could be as much as 30 or so miles apart.
-Some business, venue, attraction, etc. addresses in the phone book or in brochures/literature merely are listed as "NMB" - which means "North Myrtle Beach".I can't count the number of times, when I'm on duty or off, where people approached me and said they've been looking for quite some time - in MYRTLE BEACH - for some place that had NO city listed and was actually in another municipality, or said just "NMB" and they didn't know that meant the city NORTH Myrtle Beach..
+It could be BYPASS OR BUSINESS RT 17, and sometimes does not specify WHICH municipality; you have to find out if it may be Surfside Beach or North Myrtle Beach - the difference could be as much as 30 or so miles apart.
+Some business, venue, attraction, etc. addresses in the phone book or in brochures/literature merely are listed as "NMB" - which means "North Myrtle Beach".I can't count the number of times, when I'm on duty or off, where people pproached me and said they've been looking for quite some time - in MYRTLE BEACH - for some place that had NO city listed and was actually in another municipality, or said just "NMB" and they didn't know that meant the city NORTH Myrtle Beach..
 Overall, the biggest confusion and most common incomplete or poorly-provided directions/addresses are those that: 1.
 Fail to include "north/N" or "South/S" with an address, 2.
 Don't specify which city or just include "MB", NMB", etc, or 3.
-Don't specify the highway or road in an understandable manner
+Don't specify the highway or road in an understandable manner.